Conference Day 1: Tuesday, May 4, 2021

 Dr. Laura Lunsford

-Lunsford has a black belt in shotokan karate, and is passionate about cycling and kayaking.
-She is a board member of the International Mentoring Association, participates on the editorial board of the International Journal of Mentoring and Coaching in Education and she co-authored the recent National Academies Consensus Study on the Science of Effective Mentorship.
+Lunsford has a black belt in shotokan karate, and is an avid cyclist and kayaker.
+She is a board member of the International Mentoring Association, participates on the editorial board of the International Journal of Mentoring and Coaching in Education and co-authored the 2019 National Academies Consensus Study on the Science of Effective Mentorship.
+She is completing the 2nd edition of her Handbook for Managing Mentoring Programs.

 Psychology of optimal mentorship